PatrycjaZadrozna/travel-website/README.md

 TECHNOLOGIES : html, css and JS.

-If you want to see this project LIVE <a href= https://patrycjazadrozna.github.io/travel-website/">CLICK LINK</a> 😊
+If you want to see this project LIVE

+<a href="https://patrycjazadrozna.github.io/travel-website/">CLICK LINK</a>  😊